Gagarahn/bachelor_thesis/README.md

 L3_H32_T80.txt    Is all hyperparameters for a model that have 3 layers, 32 hidden channels and 80 prediction frames.

+L3_H32_T80.CSV    Is all training loss, validation loss and dice scores for all epochs during the training of the model.

 The GIF's seems to only load once - i would recommend to download the file for better inspection.